MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/nonProfitCore/PaymentSchedule.md

 ---
-title: PaymentSchedule - Common Data Model | Microsoft Docs
+title: PaymentSchedule in nonProfitCore - Common Data Model | Microsoft Docs
 description: A gift transaction can be a one-time payment or a recurring payment (ie, monthly/sustainer giving).
 In addition, it can be a pledge (ie, promise) of a future payment or a current/received payment.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Payment Schedule
+# Payment Schedule in nonProfitCore

 A gift transaction can be a one-time payment or a recurring payment (ie, monthly/sustainer giving).
 In addition, it can be a pledge (ie, promise) of a future payment or a current/received payment.